Statistics

 Her performance in the 2011 film Like Crazy was met with critical acclaim garnering her numerous awards, including a special jury prize at the 2011 Sundance Film Festival.
 In 2014, her performance as Jane Hawking in The Theory of Everything was also met with critical acclaim, garnering her nominations for the Golden Globe, SAG, BAFTA, and Academy Award for Best Actress.

-Patrick Ness will be 53 - 10 credits, including Executive Producer for For Tonight We Might Die(Class)
+Patrick Ness was 53 - 10 credits, including Executive Producer for For Tonight We Might Die(Class)

 Patrick Ness is an American author, journalist and lecturer.